Quantum Creation of a Universe with varying speed of light: $\Lambda$-problem and Instantons: Introduction

 where $a'_i<a_i$ are two turning points.
 The universe can start from $a=0$ singularity, expand to a maximum radius $a'_i$ and then tunnel through the potential barrier to the regime of unbounded expansion with the semiclassical tunneling probability (\ref{1}).
 Choosing $E=0$ one gets $a'_i=0$ and $a_i=\sqrt{3/\Lambda}$.
 The integral in (\ref{1}) can be calculated.
 The result can be written as

 For the probability to be of reasonable value, for example $\emph{P}=1/{\rm e}\sim 0.368$, one has to put $\Lambda\sim 0.3\times 10^{65}\,\, {\rm cm}^{-2}$ (see (\ref{2})).
 In other words, the $\Lambda$-term must be large.
 However, despite this problem, we does acquire one prise: Once nucleated, the universe immediately begins a de Sitter inflationary expansion.
 Therefore the tunneling wave function results in inflation.
-And the $\Lambda$-term problem, which arises in this approach is usually being gotten rid of via the anthropic principle.
+And the $\Lambda$-term problem, which arises in this approach is usually being gotten rid of via the anthropic principle (another way to solve $\Lambda$-problem is brane-worlds models \cite{LeraTema}).

 Now let's return to the Fig. 1.
 We have two Lorentzian regions ($0<a<a'_i$, $a>a_i$) and one Euclidean region ($a'_i<a<a_i$).
 The second turning point $a=a_i$ corresponds to the beginning of our universe.
 If $\Lambda=0$ then $U(a)$ has the form of {\bf parabola} and we get only one Lorentzian region.
 In this case, the universe can start at $a=0$, expand to a maximum radius and then recollapse.
 If $E\to 0$ then the single Lorentzian region is contract to the point.
 This, of course, comes to an agreement with the tunnelling nucleation probability: $\emph{P}\to 0$ as $\Lambda\to 0$.
 In this article, however, we'll show that in quantum cosmological VSL models the situation can be opposite, viz: the probability to find the finite universe short after it's tunneling through the potential barrier is $\emph{P}\sim\exp(-\beta(n)\Lambda^{\alpha(n)})$ with $\alpha(n)>0$ and $\beta(n)>0$ when $n<-2$ or for $-1<n<-2/3$.
 After the tunneling one get the finite universe with "initial" value of scale factor $a_i\sim\Lambda^{-1/2}$, so the probability to find the universe with large value of $\Lambda$ and small value of $a_i$ is strongly suppressed.
 The reason of this lies in the behavior of potential $U(a)$, which, for the case $\Lambda\to 0$, is being transformed into the {\bf hyperbola}, located under the abscissa axis.
 As a result, such a universe can start at $a\sim 0$ the regime of unbounded expansion.
 Therefore, we get the single Lorentzian region which is not contract to the point at $E\to 0$.